John W. Fitzpatrick: Other work on bird conservation

 From 1995 to 2005, Fitzpatrick was on the board of trustees of The Nature Conservancy.
 He has served on many professional ornithological committees, two species recovery teams (for the Hawaiian crow and the ivory-billed woodpecker), and advisory boards right up to the present.
 He has served on the National Audubon Society Board of Directors and has been the President of American Ornithologists' Union (AOU) from 2000 to 2002.
 Under his leadership, the Cornell Lab of Ornithology has become a global leader in public engagement with birds and bird conservation through widely accessed online resources such as Avian Knowledge Network and Citizen science platforms such as eBird.
-Public data from the eBird platform is used worldwide to guide and plan conservation programmes, study climate change and study bird occurrence and migration patterns.
+Public data from the eBird platform is used worldwide to guide and plan conservation programs, study climate change and study bird occurrence and migration patterns.

 Directorship at Cornell Lab of Ornithology

-In 1995, Fitzpatrick became the Louis Agassiz Fuertes Director of the Cornell Lab of Ornithology in Ithaca, New York.
+In 1995, Fitzpatrick became the Louis Agassiz Fuertes Director of the Cornell Lab of Ornithology in Ithaca, New York, succeeding Charles Walcott.
 He is also a professor in ecology and evolutionary biology at Cornell University.
 He continues to teach and mentor graduate and undergraduate students.
+He stepped down from the position in 2021, succeeded by Ian Owens.